hanling3/recipe-book/documents/discovery-and-planning.md

 TODO

 # 3. Problems

+Based on insights we found in the affinity diagram, we summarized the problems below:
+1. Students don’t have too much time for cooking
+2. Students don’t want to spend money on dining out
+3. Students miss home food
+4. Grocery stores are far away
+5. Some students are not confident at cooking
+6. Sometimes students don’t remember the recipes they have used

- identify 1 or 2 key problems that your team wants to address.
+We identify 2 key problems that our team wants to address:
+1. Students don’t have too much time and money for cooking
+2. Students miss home food

 # 4. Value Propositions